 Check out this youtube video, “How It’s Made: Cycling Shoes”.
 I think you will find it very interesting!

-What Do Cycling Shoes Weigh
+How Much Do Cycling Shoes Weigh

 Since there are a variety of cycling shoe designs, materials, and quality, there is not a standard weight and it really all depends.